 What are the requirements for a gambling license in Slovenia?

-.
+In order to obtain a gambling license as a private entity it is first necessary to start the procedure of company formation in Slovenia and to register it as a limited liability company.
 The issuance of the license is bound by complying with specific rules of law, and the most important is that the private company is legally required to enter a concession agreement with the local authorities.

 This means that the local authorities will participate in the ownership of the company, this being a compulsory requirement for this business activity, which is rather restrictive in this country.
 In order to receive a license, the company must prepare a business plan for 3 financial years and provide information on its internal control rules.

 Here, investors must also obtain the approval of the neighboring communities, which must consent with the registration of a gambling business in their area.
 Such businesses are also required to provide information on the gambling equipment that will be used once they will start operating in a given Slovenian region.